top of page

 The Wedding Cake House offers short term, project based residencies with a focus on mid-career artists.

-• Week of September 21st - Winter residency applicants notified
+• By the end of September - Winter residency applicants notified

 GROUP RESIDENCY